Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/billing.md

 ## FAQs

-* What happens if I need more than 8 seats on the Team plan?
+* What happens if I need more seats on the Starter plan?
-_If you need more than 8 developer seats, select the Contact Sales option from the billing settings to talk to our sales team about an Enterprise plan._
+_If you need more developer seats, select the [Contact Sales](https://www.getdbt.com/contact) option from the billing settings to talk to our sales team about an Enterprise or Enterprise Plus plan._

-* What if I go significantly over my included free models on the Team or Developer plan?
+* What if I go significantly over my included free models on the Starter or Developer plan?
-_Consider upgrading to a Team or Enterprise plan.
-Team plans include more models and allow you to exceed the monthly usage limit.
+_Consider upgrading to a Starter or Enterprise-tier plan.
+Starter and Enterprise-tier plans include more models and allow you to exceed the monthly usage limit.
 Enterprise accounts are supported by a dedicated account management team and offer annual plans, custom configurations, and negotiated usage rates._

 * I want to upgrade my plan.
 Will all of my work carry over?
 _Yes.
 Your <Constant name="cloud" /> account will be upgraded without impacting your existing projects and account settings._

 * How do I determine the right plan for me?
  _The best option is to consult with our sales team.
 They'll help you figure out what is right for your needs.
-We also offer a free two-week trial on the Team plan._
+We also offer a free two-week trial on the Starter plan._

 * What are the <Constant name="semantic_layer" /> trial terms?
-_Team and Enterprise customers can sign up for a free trial of the <Constant name="semantic_layer" />, powered by MetricFlow, for use of up to 1,000 Queried Metrics per month.
+_Starter and Enterprise-tier customers can sign up for a free trial of the <Constant name="semantic_layer" />, powered by MetricFlow, for use of up to 1,000 Queried Metrics per month.
 The trial will be available at least through January 2024. dbt Labs may extend the trial period in its sole discretion.
 During the trial period, we may reach out to discuss pricing options or ask for feedback.
 At the end of the trial, free access may be removed and a purchase may be required to continue use. dbt Labs reserves the right to change limits in a free trial or institute pricing when required or at any time in its sole discretion._

 * What is the reasonable use limitation for the <Constant name="semantic_layer" /> powered by MetricFlow during the trial?
 _Each account will be limited to 1,000 Queried Metrics per month during the trial period and may be changed at the sole discretion of dbt Labs._